 How Is Lyme Disease Diagnosed in Dogs?

-Lyme disease is diagnosed via a blood test in which your veterinarian looks for Borrelia burgdorferi antibodies.
-Their presence signals an active infection.
+Lyme disease is diagnosed via a preliminary blood test in which your veterinarian looks for Borrelia burgdorferi antibodies.
+Their presence signals an active or prior infection.
+A follow-up test will help determine if the infection is current and treatment is warranted.

 However, unfortunately, tests don’t always detect recent infections, thereby requiring a retest later to rule out a false negative result.
 In fact, your vet may order a repeat test if Lyme disease is suspected.